NaimAyat/UCLA_CS118/StudyGuide.md

    * Slotted ALOHA = Np(1-p)<sup>N-1</sup>
    * ALOHA = p(1-p)<sup>2(N-1)</sup>
    * CSMA/CD seems more efficient because when only one node has a frame to send, the node can transmit at the full channel rate.
+9. **Given a network scenario, explain how the packet is delivered from the sending host to the receiving host (that is located on a different subnet) step-by-step.
+How many protocols are used in the delivery process?
+What are the IP header and frame header as the IP data packet is being delivered at each step?
+How is the next hop found out?**
+10. Is DHCP a soft-state protocol?
+    * DHCP configuration state is leased (only valid for a certain amount of time).
+Hence, it is a soft-state protocol.
+11.